 For an upper eyelid lift, an incision is placed along the eyelid’s natural crease.
-From here, fat deposits are removed and repositioned, muscles are tightened, and excess skin is excised to eradicate a drooping appearance.
+From here, fat deposits may be removed or repositioned, muscles are tightened, and excess skin is excised to eradicate a drooping appearance.
 If loose skin is drooping into your line of sight, this can effectively restore your full field of vision and yield a more youthful aesthetic.

 Lower Eyelid Surgery

 Dr. Leber’s unique approach to lower eyelid surgery is performed with the goal of avoiding complications characteristic of the traditional method of lower lid rejuvenation, such as lower lid malposition and dry eye.
 While traditional blepharoplasty in the lower eyelids aims to remove and reposition the orbital fat pockets under the eyes, this technique can sometimes create more of a hollowed, skeletal, and aged appearance.
 To prevent this cosmetic outcome, Dr. Leber utilizes facial fat grafting to add volume where the lid meets the cheek (termed the lid-cheek junction) under the orbital fat pockets.
 Volume is also restored in the lateral cheek and tear troughs to further emphasize an aesthetic of youthful fullness, as well as to blend the lid-cheek junction.
 Lax skin under the eyelash line is then removed, and the remaining skin and underlying muscle is tightened.
 The combination of adding volume to the hollow under the eyes and tightening the overlying skin and muscle creates a more youthful, smoother lid-cheek junction.
 Because the orbital fat pockets are unaltered, there is usually less scarring, bleeding, and bruising.

 Below are a few cases from our extensive gallery, click here to view more